michaelbausor/google-cloud-common/contributing/readme.md

 If you can't find anything actionable, be sure to check back again in a week or so.

-## Making changes to gcloud
+## Making changes to Google Cloud

-The following is a high-level overview of how to contribute to a gcloud client library:
+The following is a high-level overview of how to contribute to a Google Cloud client library:

 1. [Open an issue](#opening-an-issue) to ensure that your work is coordinated with the efforts of others.